 What should you do if you suspect a stroke?

 - Ask to be taken to a Primary Stroke Center such as Northwest Community Hospital.
-An Illinois law passed in September 2009 mandates that any patient believed to be suffering from a stroke must be transported to the closest Primary Stroke Center.
+An Illinois law passed in September 2009 mandates that any patient believed to be exhibiting signs of a stroke must be transported to the closest Primary Stroke Center.

 - Be sure to note the time when symptoms first occurred.